How to update an RV bathroom the super-easy way if you can’t take the dated look of it anymore.

 If you want to make the floor more interesting, get your second-floor paint color and add a stencil on the floor.

 Or make a pattern with masking tape, for example, a stripe pattern.
 Depends on your creativity if you want to add a pattern.

-So I had to redo the floor and I am not very happy how it turned out.
-I am going to try it one more time to make it look better.
+So I had to redo the floor and it looks better now.
+But I am going to try it one more time to make it look better.

 Add a cool backsplash

 Now, this is the easiest update you can do in your bathroom.
 If you don’t want to paint the vanity, leave it like it is and add a funky backsplash.

 The good thing about a tiny bathroom is that you don’t need a lot of backsplash tiles.
 It is easy to apply, just be sure the walls are dust and grease-free.
 Hold the tile on the wall for at least 30 seconds so the tile has enough time to adhere.
 Decide on how high you want to go with the backsplash and draw a line with a level in order to keep the tiles straight.

 You can get some really cool patterns on Amazon.
 There is not much of a selection available at Lowes or Home Depot.